medavidallsop/old-post-notice/readme.txt

 = Can I use my own custom CSS? =

 Yes.
-It is best to set the styling setting to none, then use the `.old-post-notice` class to apply your custom CSS rules.
+It is best to set the styling setting to none, then use the `old-post-notice` class to apply your custom CSS rules.

 == Installation ==